 To begin a threat hunting program, cybersecurity professionals need many tools, including:

-- Endpoint monitoring and protection tools (these tools monitor and protect end-user devices like mobile devices, desktops, and laptops), firewalls, and antitheft and antimalware solutions
+- Endpoint monitoring and protection tools that monitor and protect end-user devices like mobile devices, desktops, and laptops; firewalls; and antitheft and antimalware solutions

 - Security incident and event management (SIEM) solutions for gathering and analyzing all types of log data, which includes authentication logs, identity information, access locations, network logs, and device logs